Ask The County Assessor

 IF MY FAIR MARKET VALUE DOUBLES, WILL MY TAXES DOUBLE?

 No. The increase in fair market value is only one factor that could bring about changes in the amount of taxes you pay.
 Changes in levy and changes in your neighbors’ fair market values will also impact taxes.
-You will receive a tax impact notice in the mail by November 21st.
+You can look up your tax impact notice on LRV in the corresponding tab.

 WHY HAS NASSAU COUNTY EXECUTIVE LAURA CURRAN ORDERED A REASSESSMENT OF ALL RESIDENTIAL AND COMMERCIAL PROPERTIES?